Sookie-S/HybridMine/README.md

 - Seubayanus_orf.fasta for the Saccharomyces eubayanus parental strain

-2 - From the script directory, launch the script pipeline.sh in the following way:
+2 - From the script directory, open a terminal and launch the script pipeline.sh in the following way:
 > bash pipeline.sh [Hybrid.fasta] [ParentA.fasta] [ParentB.fasta]

 For example, for the hybrid Saccharomyces pastorianus ("Spastorianus_orf.fasta" file), the parental strains are Saccharomyces eubayanus ("Seubayanus_orf.fasta" file) and Saccharomyces cerevisiae ("Scerevisiae_orf.fasta" file):